 1. Annual fees

 Corporate travel reward cards can have steep annual fees, but don’t let that scare you off – sometimes the perks outweigh the fee.
-Before signing up for anything, run the numbers and make sure that the rewards you earn will be more than the annual fee.
+Before signing up for anything, run the numbers and make sure the rewards you earn will be more than the annual fee.

 Some travel reward cards are tied to specific hotel groups or airlines.
-If you’re a frequent flyer or have a preferred hotel, then you can maximize those rewards.
-However, if those are too limiting, then look for a credit card that allows you to earn from more sources.
+If you’re a frequent flyer or have a preferred hotel, you can maximize those rewards.
+However, if those are too limiting, look for a credit card that allows you to earn from more sources.
 You might also want more flexibility in the rewards your card offers – for example, earning cash back instead of access to an airport lounge.